Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 3. Flesh out a list of your core skills

 The list of your core skills needs to be positioned just below your personal summary and it should round up the very best skills in your repertoire that you have THE most to offer your next employer.
 This section needs to include soft and technical skills, and compartmentalise them to keep the flow and rhythm of this list.

-In addition, I would have the list comprise your ‘tech stack.’
+In addition, we would have the list comprise your ‘tech stack.’
 Employers and recruiters alike are keen to know what your ‘stack’ is, even if you’re not in a super technical role.
-As an example, if you are a Digital Marketer, list out the platforms you’ve used perhaps like, Marketo, HubSpot, Google AdWords, Analytics, ScreamingFrog, and Infusionsoft etc.
+As an example, if you are a Digital Marketer, list out the platforms you’ve used perhaps like, Marketo, HubSpot, Google AdWords, Analytics, ScreamingFrog, Infusionsoft etc.

-You may think that you don’t have too many achievements to put on your CV, but I can pretty much guarantee that you would.
+You may think that you don’t have too many achievements to put on your CV, but we can pretty much guarantee that you would.
 If you’re a marketer, you would no doubt remember the impact that some of your campaigns had within the organisation you worked in from a metric perspective.
 As an example, an achievement might read like:

 “heightened engagement by x% over a three month period on x platform, which resulted in an x% increase in revenue for the business.”

 It’s recommended that you have roughly three achievements per role, as it is an excellent way of providing the context from the responsibility section of your CV.

 Always remember that a well put together CV is just the first step, you’ll need to equip yourself with the mindset to approach the interview stage with confidence, finesse and flair.
 These are the magical ingredients for a winning job search that will hopefully get you the job you want.